-The District has not prepared an annual budget for the year ended June 30, 2018.
-However, the Board does plan to adopt an annual budget in the up-coming years.
+The District has not prepared an annual budget for the year ended June 30, 2024.
+However, the Board does plan to adopt an annual budget in the 2024-2025 year.

 Capital Assets

 Premises and equipment are stated at cost, less accumulated depreciation.
 The depreciation charged is on the straight-line method over the estimated useful lives as follows: